6 Modern Website Design: 6 Essential Elements

-Minimalistic design is a philosophy of giving users what they need in a single screen with no other clutter.
+Minimalistic design is a philosophy of giving users what they need on a single screen with no other clutter.

 Modern users require selective web graphics and more videos instead of text.

-It should be a harmonic blend of text, which content managers can order at essay creator, and graphic elements.
+It should be a harmonic blend of text and graphic elements.